Areas of Practice:

 Honors & Awards:

-In 2014, Attorney Walsh received the distinction of "Top Women Attorneys in Massachusetts" by Boston Magazine.
+In years 2013, 2014 and 2015, Attorney Walsh received the distinction of "Top Women Attorneys in Massachusetts" by Boston Magazine.

-In 2013, Attorney Walsh was recognized by colleagues as a Massachusetts Rising Star in Boston Magazine's annual list of Super Lawyers.
+In years 2013, 2014 and 2015, Attorney Walsh was recognized by colleagues as a Massachusetts Rising Star in Boston Magazine's annual list of Super Lawyers.
 No more than 2.5% of Massachusetts lawyers are named to the list of Rising Stars.

 In 2012, Attorney Walsh was appointed to the Human Rights & Sex Trafficking Film Forum Committee of the Boston Initiative to Advance Human Rights (BITAHR).
 The committee was established to highlight the role of film and art in advancing human rights and combatting sex trafficking.